This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Salmon Piccata

 These Garlic Cheddar Biscuits are a Southern grandmother's dream.
-You'll be licking your fingers clean with this delicious easy biscuit recipe that will make you the most popular person in your neighborhood!
-Don't forget to leave me a 5-star review, comment, and post a picture on Instagram of how much you love them too!
+You'll be licking your fingers clean with this delicious, easy biscuit recipe that will make you the most famous person in your neighborhood!
+Remember to leave me a 5-star review, comment, and post a picture on Instagram of how much you love them, too!

 Click here to subscribe to MY NEWSLETTER for easy and free recipes right into your inbox!